devangdshah/devangdshah/README.md

 ### 🎯 My Goals
 - To empower you as a leader to figure out what you need to do , how to do it and get it done !
-- To have cler team and project tenets which can act a guiding principals
+- To have cler team and project tenets which can act as a guiding principals
-- To ptovide you enough context to understand your priority and focus over the next quarter
+- To provide you enough context to understand your priority and focus over the next quarter
 - To have clear roadmap with product/business partnership
 - To create a circle of safety for the team.
 - To deeply understand your motivations and your frustrations